AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 Most people who work with data management systems have heard of the open-source file format called parquet.

-Delta Lake, also called Delta, is an open source file protocol that uses a versioned Parquet file format that supports ACID transactions, time travel, and concurrency control, as well as optimizations to improve query performance.
-These features enable business intelligence (BI) and machine learning (ML) on all data.
+Delta Lake, also called Delta, is an open source file protocol that uses a versioned Parquet file format.
+The most important features that Delta Lake offers are: **ACID transactions, time travel, and concurrency control**, as well as **optimizations** to improve query performance.

+These features enable both business intelligence (BI) and machine learning (ML) capabilties on all data.

 ![Challenges](images/Delta-Lake-Challenges.png)